el-tumero/piggybank/README.md

 ## To do:

--> nie mozna miec kilku oszczednosci na raz
+-> kilka oszczędności na raz

--> po kazdym oszczedzaniu trzeba wypłacać szmal

--> GAS niedługo bedzie tańszy wiec będzie lepiej
+-> wypłata oszczędności z kilku okresów za jednym razem

--> loading w frontendzie przy transakcjach
+-> loading screen

--> dwie wypłaty w jednej funkcji tokeny + hajs
+-> wypłata tokenów i oszczędności w jednym podjeściu

+# Info
+I don't have any right for any images placed in project.
+They will be replaced in near future with my own designs.